ImgBotApp/InternetNL/base/test/website/explain_en.md

 If your website has a score of 100%, it will be added to the [Hall of Fame](/halloffame/).

 ## Scope
-To be clear: the website test checks on modern internet standards that also contribute security.
-However it should not be considered as an all-encompassing security test for websites.
+The website test checks on modern internet standards that contribute to reachability and security.
+It should not be considered as an all-encompassing security test for websites.